 - In a small non-stick saucepan melt your butter then cook your shallots until they are translucent.

-- Add the yellow pepper and turn down the heat, stirring from regularly.
+- Add the yellow pepper and turn down the heat, stirring regularly.

 - Once the peppers are half cooked add the yellow tomatoes and cook for a further 2 minutes before adding your chicken stock and then cooking the sauce until the peppers are very tender.